Yesec/Best-church-management-software/role_crud.php_SQLi.md

 A vulnerability has been found in SourceCodester Best church management software 1.1 and classified as critical.
 SourceCodester Best church management software 1.1 has a SQL Injection vulnerability in `/admin/app/role_crud.php`.
-Affected is file `/admin/app/role_crud.php`,The manipulation of the argument useremail leads to SQL inject.
+Affected is file `/admin/app/role_crud.php`,The manipulation of the argument id leads to SQL inject.
 Remote attackers can leverage time-based blind SQL injection to extract data from the database.

 Request：
 ```